Reltroner/reltroner-studio/content/technologies/tda-twin-digital-atom.md

 ### 8.2 Using Collapse for Political Gain

-Employing the **Collapse Operator (\mathcal{C}_L)** for purely political, factional, or non-existential purposes, including the deletion of undesired but non-threatening realities.
+Employing the **Collapse Operator (C_L)** for purely political, factional, or non-existential purposes, including the deletion of undesired but non-threatening realities.

 ### 8.3 Creating Sovereignty Illusions